Affinoids in the Lubin-Tate perfectoid space and special cases of the local Langlands correspondence: Introduction

-We note some properties of the affinoids $\calZ _{\nu}$ and the reductions $\overline{\scrZ} _{\nu}$.
-While only those with $\nu$ coprime to $n$ are relevant to Theorem, the affinoids $\calZ _{\nu}$ and the formal models $\scrZ _{\nu}$ are constructed for any $\nu >0$ in a certain uniform way.
-The reductions $\overline{\scrZ} _{\nu}$ are related to the perfections of algebraic varieties $Z_{\nu}$, which turn out to be periodic in $\nu$ with period $2n$.
-They are quite different, according to whether $\nu$ is odd or even.
-If $\nu$ is odd, $Z_{\nu}$ is the variety obtained by pulling back the Artin-Schreier covering $\bbA _{\overline{k}}^1\rightarrow \bbA _{\overline{k}}^1$ by a morphism $\bbA _{\overline{k}}^{n-1}\rightarrow \bbA _{\overline{k}}^1$ corresponding to a quadratic form depending on $\nu$.
+Before discussing Step \ref{step3} we note some properties of the reductions $\overline{\scrZ} _{\nu}$.
+While only those with $\nu$ coprime to $n$ are relevant to Main Theorem, the affinoids $\calZ _{\nu}$ and the formal models $\scrZ _{\nu}$ are constructed for any $\nu >0$ in a uniform way.
+The reductions $\overline{\scrZ} _{\nu}$ are closely related to the perfections of algebraic varieties $Z_{\nu}$ (see Theorem \ref{Thm:reduction}), which turn out to be periodic in $\nu$ with period $2n$.
+They fall into two ``series'' depending on whether $\nu$ is odd or even.
+If $\nu$ is odd, $Z_{\nu}$ is the variety obtained by pulling back the standard Artin-Schreier covering $\bbA _{\overline{k}}^1\rightarrow \bbA _{\overline{k}}^1$ by a morphism $\bbA _{\overline{k}}^{n-1}\rightarrow \bbA _{\overline{k}}^1$ corresponding to a quadratic form which depends on $\nu$.
 If $\nu$ is even, the defining equation of $Z_{\nu}$ is more involved.
-However, it can be described in terms of the Lang torsor of an algebraic group $\calG _{\nu}$ and a morphism related to a quadratic form (see \ref{subsec:alggps} for more details).
-Here we imitated a similar description found in \cite{BWMax}, but the analogy is not so straightforward; the relevant algebraic groups are not the same and no quadratic forms occur there.
+However, it can be described in terms of the Lang torsor of an algebraic group $\calG _{\nu}$ and a morphism related to a quadratic form (see Subsection \ref{subsec:alggps} for more details).
+Here the description is modeled on a similar description found in \cite[\S3.4]{BWMax}, but the analogy is not so straightforward; the relevant algebraic groups are not the same and no quadratic forms occur in \cite{BWMax}.

+\paragraph{Step (c)} We compute the cohomology of $\overline{\scrZ} _{\nu}$ as a representation by combining representation-theoretic facts, which are elementary in essence, and some standard results in $\ell$-adic cohomolgy.
+If $\nu$ is odd, we are reduced to computing various invariants of the quadratic form and we efficiently do so by using some symmetry of the form following Bushnell-Henniart \cite{BHetLLCII}.
+If $\nu$ is even, finite Heisenberg groups occur and by their well-known property the problem is to show that a suitable cohomology has the prescribed dimension.
+It turns out that the dimension can be computed by applying a result of Deligne in \cite{DelWeilII}.
+In both cases we also use \cite[Theorem 3.2]{DeLu} of Deligne-Lusztig to study actions of cyclic groups of order prime to $p$.